 – “You don’t know how social anxiety really feels, I can’t leave the house because of mine.”

 Neither could I at one point.
-My social anxiety got better to the point it was manageable through therapy, now it’s bad again because of my illness and I don’t leave the house very often.
+My social anxiety got better to the point it was manageable through therapy, so I was able to leave the house.
 Not everyone with a social anxiety disorder is incapable of leaving the house, it can manifest in different ways.
+There are musicians who perform on stage who have social anxiety.

 Point being is that social anxiety doesn’t manifest itself on the outside as much as you think and you’d be surprised how many people you know actually suffer from a mental illness you didn’t know they had.